 This bill would require a candidate for elective state office, a slate mailer organization, or a committee that authorizes an expenditure for a campaign communication, as defined, to file an electronic copy of the campaign communication with the Secretary of State, as specified.
-The bill would require the Secretary of State to maintain an archive of the filed campaign communications and to make the campaign communications available for public inspection on his or her Internet Web site.
+This bill would make this requirement operative on July 1, 2017, or on a date determined by the Secretary of State, whichever occurs earlier.
+The bill would require the Secretary of State to maintain an archive of the filed campaign communications and to make the campaign communications available for public inspection on his or her Internet Web site, as specified.
 This bill would make these changes operative on July 1, 2017.
+This bill would permit the Secretary of State to promulgate regulations to implement these provisions.